tarantool/doc/doc/reference/reference_lua/popen.rst

              (if failure) ``nil, err``

-    Possible errors: if a parameter is incorrect, the result is `IllegalParams: incorrect type or value of a parameter`.
+    Possible errors: if a parameter is incorrect, the result is
+    IllegalParams: incorrect type or value of a parameter.
     For other possible errors, see :ref:`popen.new() <popen-new>`.

     The possible ``mode`` values are: